AbsoluteRivers/Farm-Game-DevLog/devlog.md

  ## Day 15 (6/11/2025)

  ### Program
    - Learned save states and resource inheritance
    - Attatched the save data component on necessary resource and create another component on the main scene (game level) which saves all the nodes that have a save data component (Tomato and Corn scenes)
+   - Created a separate test scene save data node to check whether the components and the code works